- 5 Easy and Filling Keto Smoothie Recipes

 This homemade yogurt recipe is keto, vegan, vegetarian, and paleo.
 It’s also perfect for anyone with dietary sensitivities because it’s free of:

-Follow that recipe and then top your homemade yogurt with fresh berries or crunchy “Cinnamon Toast” keto granola for a cool treat filling enough for breakfast.
+Follow the recipe and then top your homemade yogurt with fresh berries or crunchy “Cinnamon Toast” keto granola for a cool treat filling enough for breakfast.

 #6: Chocolate Keto Chia Pudding